techidaily/site-games-able/source/_posts/connect-your-mac-to-game-switch-adventures.md

 [The Nintendo Switch has a great library of games](https://www.makeuseof.com/tag/best-nintendo-switch-games/) , and the desire to effortlessly play your beloved Switch titles on your Mac is completely understandable.
 This is where Ryujinx takes center stage, serving as a Nintendo Switch emulator that excels in performance, particularly on Apple silicon-powered Macs.

  I've successfully completed several titles using Ryujinx, such as Red Dead Redemption, maintaining a stable frame rate and running at full resolution on my M1 MacBook Air with 8GB of unified memory (RAM).
-This experience has proven to be an excellent way for me to enjoy gaming on a Mac, especially considering that[Macs aren't generally great for gaming](https://www.makeuseof.com/reasons-why-macs-arent-great-for-gaming/) .
+This experience has proven to be an excellent way for me to enjoy gaming on a Mac, especially considering that [Macs aren't generally great for gaming](https://www.makeuseof.com/reasons-why-macs-arent-great-for-gaming/) .

  Using emulators to play games is within legal bounds; however, it's crucial to note that downloading and installing ROMs for games you don't own is strictly illegal.